thingsneverchange/svelte-scrollable-arrow/README.md

 The content sometimes can be unmanageable, requiring to write a separate grid, list, or menus for wider and smaller devices.
 It solves this issue.
 You can still stuff all the menus or images in one line by making them scrollable.

 ## Compatibility
 This component works seamlessly on any device, including mobile, tablet, or desktop.
-It efficiently handles various scroll triggers, thanks to its utilization of the [built-in scroll event](https://developer.mozilla.org/en-US/docs/Web/API/Document/scroll_event),
+It efficiently handles various scroll triggers, thanks to its utilization of the [scroll event](https://developer.mozilla.org/en-US/docs/Web/API/Document/scroll_event),

 - Mouse wheels ✨
 - Keyboard arrow events ✨ (Only if mouse is over the container to prevent every instance from listening to this event)